ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 What add-on is the action being added to? [amazing_add_on,...]: amazing_add_on
 ```

 This creates our required files.

 Now we had some functionality to our action which will add the first and last name submitted from a form to our custom database table.

-Our action code:
+Our action's code (`Module/Actions/ExampleAction.php`):

 ```
 <?php